 HIPAA – What it Means to Employers

-HIPAA (Health Insurance Portability and Accountability Act) drives the Standards for Privacy of Individual Health Information (“Privacy Rule”) which establishes a set of national standards for the protection of certain health info.
+HIPAA (Health Insurance Portability and Accountability Act) drives the Standards for Privacy of Individual Health Information (“Privacy Rule”) which establishes a set of national standards for the protection of specific health info.

 Who is Covered by the HIPAA Privacy Rule?